mirilumi/dictionary-application/README.md

 # dictionary-application
-this is a simple application to be used as a dictionary for new languages.
+This is a simple application to be used as a dictionary for new languages.
+The technologies used for this one are:
+Spring-boot
+Mysql
+Angular 6